jiefei30/jiefei30/README.md

 ## Hi 👋 This is JieFei

-**At present, the main research is SQL Parser,  which used in Calcite, Trino and some other dynamic data management framework.
+**At present, the main study is SQL Parser,  which used in Calcite, Trino and some other dynamic data management framework.
 To build top1 sql-lineage-extractor tool and create Knowledge Graph with it**

 **Also interested in basketball🏀、drawing✏️、video games🎮**